zoholab/bharatgen_collaboration/README.md

-## EAGLE and SAM-DEcoding are maintained seperately
+## EAGLE and SAM-DEcoding are maintained in seperate branches